raphaelmansuy/digital_palace/02-til/mlfow/README.md

 You can also run projects remotely on Databricks, Kubernetes, or AWS SageMaker backends.
 The project contains all the info needed to replicate the run.

-## Packaging and Distributing Models with MLflow Models
+## MLflow Models

 Once you've trained a model, you'll want to package it so it can be deployed for real-time serving.

-MLflow Models provides a standard unit for packaging and reusing models with different flavors:
+**MLflow Models** provides a standard unit for packaging and reusing models with different "flavors":

 - **Python Function**: Deploy Python models locally.
 - **Docker**: Build a Docker image to containerize the model.
 - **AWS SageMaker**: Deploy on SageMaker for real-time predictions.
 - **Apache Spark**: Load PySpark models for batch predictions.